Xi warns against foreign bullying as China marks party centenary | Headlines

 On Thursday, Xi said that the people of China would never allow any foreign force to bully, oppress, or subjugate them.
 "Anyone who dares try to do that will have their heads bashed bloody against the Great Wall of steel forged by over 1.4 billion Chinese people," he said, sparking applause from an invited audience of 70,000 gathered in the massive square in central Beijing.
 The phrase became the top trending topic on China's Twitter-like Weibo on Thursday morning.

-MILITARY MIGHT AND SOVEREIGNTY China, whose rapid military modernization has fuelled growing worry among its neighbors and in the West, will build up its armed forces to safeguard its sovereignty, security, and development, elevating them to world-class standards, Xi said.
+MILITARY MIGHT AND SOVEREIGNTY China, whose rapid military modernisation has fuelled growing worry among its neighbours and in the West, will build up its armed forces to safeguard its sovereignty, security and development, elevating them to world-class standards, Xi said.

-"We must accelerate the modernization of national defense and the armed forces," said Xi, who is also chairman of the Central Military Commission, which controls the country's armed forces.
-Resolving the Taiwan question and realizing China's complete "reunification" is an "unswerving historical task" of the party, Xi said.
+"We must accelerate the modernisation of national defense and the armed forces," said Xi, who is also chairman of the Central Military Commission, which controls the country's armed forces.
+Resolving the Taiwan question and realising China's complete "reunification" is an "unswerving historical task" of the party, Xi said.

 "All sons and daughters of China, including compatriots on both sides of the Taiwan Strait, must work together and move forward in solidarity, resolutely smashing any 'Taiwan independence' plots," he said.
 China, which considers democratically-ruled Taiwan its own, has stepped up efforts to assert its sovereignty claims, including sending fighter jets and bombers close to the island.